Is go-ternary a Hero or Villain in Golang's Story?

 // category holds "adult"

-In the above example, the outer ternary checks if the age is less than 13.
-If it's not, the inner ternary checks if the age is less than 19.
+Take a look at the code above.
+The outer condition checks if the age is less than 13 and if not; it runs that inner condition which then checks if the age is less than 19.

 Combining with Logical Operations